Diallo re-arrested over player attack

 Diallo, 27, was arrested after the incident but was released without charge and has denied any involvement.

+Four men have also been placed under investigation linked to the incident.

+"All four alleged Diallo was the instigator of the assault, in order to allow her to be given the place of the victim [in the PSG team] in future games," the prosecutor's office added.

-She left PSG at the end of last season when her contract expired and has retired from the game.
+Diallo left PSG at the end of last season when her contract expired and has retired from the game.

 Hamraoui, 32, was treated in hospital and needed stitches on her arms and legs.
 She returned to action earlier this year and is still under contract at the French club, but she has not featured so far this season.